roblaing/swipl-webapp-howto/README.md

 ### Cookies in SWI Prolog

-While SWI Prolog does have an [HTTP Session management](http://www.swi-prolog.org/pldoc/man?section=httpsession) library which sets a cookie swipl_session='Some unique ID' used by predicates akin to Prolog's standard clausal store manipulators assert and retract for the server to remember temporary things about a specific user, that's not really what I want here.
+SWI Prolog has an [HTTP Session management](http://www.swi-prolog.org/pldoc/man?section=httpsession) library which sets a cookie swipl_session='Some unique ID' which is used by predicates akin to Prolog's standard clausal store manipulators assert and retract for the server to remember temporary things about a specific user.
+But that's not really the right tool for the job here.

 Luckily, checking if there are cookies in the Request, and if so reading the value of a specific key if it exists simply requires two clauses at the top of the handler: